sassoftware/esp-kubernetes/README.md

 ## Configuring for Multiple Users

-Refer to the discussion about adding service and user accounts and credentials here: [Oauth2](/esp-cloud/oauth2)
+For information about adding service and user accounts and credentials, see [Oauth2](/esp-cloud/oauth2)

 ## Using filebrowser

-filebrowser is an application that is available on GitHub.
-You can use the filebrowser available with these tools to access the persistent store used by the Kubernetes pods.
+The filebrowser application on GitHub enables you to access the persistent store used by the Kubernetes pods.

 The filebrowser application is installed in your Kubernetes cluster automatically for convenience.
 It can be accessed through a browser at: